rupeshs/diffusionmagic/Readme.md

  ![ DiffusionMagic settings page](https://raw.githubusercontent.com/rupeshs/diffusionmagic/main/docs/images/diffusion_magic%20setting.PNG)
 - Save the settings
 - Close the app and start using start.bat/start.sh
- ### How to add new model
+ ## How to add new model
 You can add new models hugging face model by
 - Adding huggugg id to the configs/stable_diffusion_models.txt file
 - Adding locally copied model path to configs/stable_diffusion_models.txt file

-Contributions are welcomed
+Contributions are welcomed.